Chris L. Heavey, Ph.D.

 Interim Executive Vice President and Provost

 Dr. Chris L. Heavey is the interim executive vice president and provost at UNLV.
-In this role, he serves as the university’s chief academic officer and works closely with the president in overseeing academic and budgetary policies and priorities for the campus.
+In this role, he serves as the university's chief academic officer and works closely with the president in overseeing academic and budgetary policies and priorities for the campus.

-He received his Ph.D. in Psychology from the University of California, Los Angeles.
+He received his Ph.D. in Clinical Psychology from the University of California, Los Angeles.
 He also holds a master’s degree from UCLA and a bachelor’s degree from UC Santa Cruz.